Unless stated otherwise, students aged 16-18 are exempt from tuition and registration fees.

 Available at: Crystal Palace, Enfield and Gunnersbury Park

-Our advanced Animal Management courses can extend for up to two-years of full-time study depending on which programme you follow.
+Our Animal Management Level 3 courses can extend for up to two years of full-time study depending on which programme you follow.
 Each course has been designed to prepare you for a rewarding and professional career in the animal industry.

 - develop your understanding of animal health, immunology and diseases